FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 // WHERE Age > 10 ORDER BY Age

-If you pass a slice as an argument to orm.Where, it will automatically convert it into the SQL IN (?,?,...) syntax, which can simplify your code.
-For example:
+If you pass a slice as a parameter, FluxaORM automatically expands it into IN (?,?,...) syntax:

 where := fluxaorm.NewWhere("Age IN ?", []int{18, 20, 30})